Alabama restarts prep football in test of virus precautions - WHIZ News

 THORSBY, Ala.
 (AP) — It’s mostly quiet in the Alabama farming community of Thorsby aside from trucks and trains that rumble through bound for someplace larger.
 Remembering directions to the town’s football stadium isn’t hard; there aren’t that many roads to take or turns to miss along the way.

-The mayor, who volunteers as a sideline official, is leery yet trying to remain hopeful the town can avoid a virus outbreak.
-School officials acknowledged the risk by honoring seniors on the field before the first game rather than at the last since know one knows when the season could end.
+The mayor, who volunteers as a sideline official, is leery yet hopeful the town can avoid a virus outbreak.

+The game began with Thorsby, in maroon uniforms, kicking off to Jemison, in white.
+A big cheer went up when Jemison scored a touchdown on its first possession.
+Anyone entering the stadium was supposed to wear a face covering, but many didn’t.

+Others put on a mask just outside the chain-link fence and took it off once inside.
+Hundreds of people filled concrete bleachers, and dozens more stood along the fence that ringed field.
+Some family groups were spread out, and few people wore masks.

 While school and athletics officials said they were taking multiple precautions as dozens of games kick off across Alabama on Thursday night and Friday, some teams already have canceled games after players or coaches were infected during summer practice.